RAFI-USA’s Approach to Policy Work

 What We Mean by “Policy”

 Functionally, policy is any decision whose implementation will have an impact on a large number of people — in our work, this usually means farmers.
 Given the complexity of federal, state, and local governments, when we talk about “policy,” we mean not only the writing of a law (legislation, also called “authorization”) but also the way the law is interpreted (regulation and rule-making) and implemented.
 Good decisions at all three of these levels are necessary for a policy to be useful for farmers and rural communities.
 This means working with legislators (in Congress or in state legislatures), as well as with implementing agencies such as the US Department of Agriculture or the NC Department of Agriculture and Consumer Services.
-While the bulk of RAFI-USA’s recent policy work has been on federal policy, we have also worked at the state level in North Carolina.
+While the bulk of RAFI-USA’s recent policy work has been on federal policy, we have also previously worked at the state level in North Carolina.

 How We Work: Our Policy Principles